C18324463/Games-Assignment/README.md

 # Instructions for use

+You spawn as a car.
+To drive forward, you use the up arrow key or the w key.
+To drive left and right, you use the left and right arrow keys as well as the a and d keys.
+To go backwards, you use the back arrow key or the s key.
+The aim of the game is to dodge the boxes driving forwards and try beat the highscore.

 # How it works

 # List of classes/assets in the project and whether made yourself or modified or if its from a source, please give the reference